LBHackney-IT/.github/README.md

 git clone git@github.com:LBHackney-IT/.github.git
 ```

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Pull requests are welcome, especially for new functionality.
+For major changes to existing functionality, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.